-Lincoln Rock State Park is an 80-acre camping park on the eastern banks of the Columbia River close to Wenatchee.
-A popular spot for family-style camping, the state park offers endless green lawns and sensational river views.
-RV holidaymakers and campers alike descend to this park in the summertime to enjoy a host of exciting outdoor activities from swimming and water skiing, to hiking and biking.
+Lincoln Rock State Park rests on the lovely eastern shore of the Columbia River close to Wenatchee, Washington.
+A popular spot for family-style camping, the state park offers over 80 acres of green lawns and sensational river views.
+Campers descend on this park in the summertime to enjoy a host of exciting outdoor activities from swimming and water skiing to hiking and biking.

-Surrounded by pine, spruce, oak and poplar trees and with scorching summer temperatures, the park is a perfect spot for outdoor recreation.
-Once they’ve parked their RV, campers have 2,300 feet of freshwater shoreline to enjoy as well as a sandy beach for lazy picnics.
-The park is a kids’ paradise with a large playground area, great sports facilities from tennis to volleyball courts and plenty of space to run around, play field sports or fly kites in.
+Surrounded by pine, spruce, oak, and poplar trees and with scorching summer temperatures, the park is a perfect spot for outdoor recreation.
+Once they’ve parked their RVs, campers have 2,300 feet of freshwater shoreline to enjoy as well as a sandy beach for lazy picnics.
+The park is a kids’ paradise with a large playground area and a great sports facility, including tennis and volleyball courts along with plenty of space to run or playfield sports.

-Steeped in history, Lincoln Rock State Park is named for a prominent rock formation that resembles the profile of President Abraham Lincoln that you can see from the riverfront.
-Guests can take part in a variety of interpretive programs here to learn about the history, ecology and geology of the area.
-Whether you’re interested in bird watching or wildlife watching, you’ll find all sorts of activities to keep you busy at this phenomenal family-friendly state park.
+Steeped in history, Lincoln Rock State Park is named for a prominent rock formation that resembles the profile of President Abraham Lincoln, visible from the riverfront.
+Guests can take part in a variety of interpretive programs to learn about the history, ecology, and geology of the area.
+Whether you’re interested in bird watching, wildlife watching, or exploring plant life, you’ll find all sorts of programs to keep you busy on your next RV vacation.

-Lincoln Rock State Park is located seven miles north of East Wenatchee, off Highway 97, two hours north of Yakima and about three hours east of Seattle, on the east side of Lake Entiat.
-There are no driving restrictions within the park and you’ll be able to park your RV or camper van on level paved sites.
+Lincoln Rock State Park is located seven miles north of East Wenatchee off Highway 97, two hours north of Yakima and about three hours east of Seattle, on the east side of Lake Entiat.
+There are no driving restrictions within the park, and you’ll be able to park your RV or camper van on level paved sites.
 Maneuvering large RVs should be no problem in this park.

-Various spots are available for parking, including near the play toy area in the north eastern section of the park, and parking for fishing access near the cabins in the south.
+Various spots are available for parking, including near the play area in the northeastern section of the park and parking for fishing access near the cabins in the south.
 You can also park your RV in the campground if you’re staying overnight.

-Lincoln Rock State Park is an 80-acre campground home to 27 standard tent campsites and 70 utility campsites for RVs and big rigs – 35 of which have water and electricity and 32 with full hookups and most of which are pull-through sites.
-Each campsite is grassed with a level paved area for parking your RV or camper and a picnic table.
-RV campers will have access to five modern restrooms (one ADA), 14 showers (three ADA) and a trailer dump station.
+Lincoln Rock State Park is an 80-acre campground home to 27 standard tent campsites and 70 utility campsites for RVs and big rigs.
+Thirty-five of the sites have water and electricity and 32 offer full hookups.
+Most of the sites are pull-through.
+Each campsite has a level paved area for parking your RV or camper and a grassy area with a picnic table.
+RV campers will have access to five modern restrooms (one ADA-accessible), 14 showers (three ADA-accessible) and a trailer dump station.
 There are also four primitive cabins and eight deluxe cabins available.

-Within the park, you will find a swimming beach, an amphitheater, a park store for firewood, snacks and ice, 80 picnic sites including one ADA and two reservable picnic shelters.
+Within the park, you will find a swimming beach, an amphitheater, a park store for firewood, snacks and ice, 80 picnic sites including one ADA-accessible and two reservable picnic shelters.
 There is also a year-round boat launching area with two boat ramps and plenty of dock space.
-Other recreational facilities include a children’s playground, two tennis courts, horseshoe pits, two sanded and one grass volleyball court, one multi-use court of paddle ball, handball and basketball and a multi-purpose field for baseball and football.
+Other recreational facilities include a children’s playground, two tennis courts, horseshoe pits, two sanded and one grass volleyball court, one multi-use court (for paddleball, handball, and basketball), and a multi-purpose field for baseball and football.

 The campsite is pet-friendly but dogs should be kept on a leash at all times.
 Electric-driven generators are permitted during the hours of 8:00 AM to 9:00 PM.
-The maximum vehicle length is 65 feet (may be limited availability).
-A maximum of eight people are allowed per campsite and only one extra vehicle per campsite is permitted.
+The maximum vehicle length is 65 feet, depending on the site.
+A maximum of eight people are allowed per campsite, and only one extra vehicle per campsite is permitted.
 Guests can stay up to 10 consecutive days in any one park during the summer.

 A group camp is located near the sports facilities.
-It accommodates up to 50 people with a lawn area for tent camping, two partial hookup RV sites with water and electricity, and one full hookup site with water, electricity and sewerage.
+It accommodates up to 50 people with a lawn area for tent camping, two partial-hookup RV sites with water and electricity, and one full hookup site with water, electricity, and sewer connections.

 The group camp can be reserved between May and October and is closed on Tuesday and Wednesdays for lawn maintenance.

-There are one and a half miles of paved walking and biking trails in Lincoln Rock State Park, including one that leads into Wenatchee through the orchards and along the banks of the Columbia River.
-Don’t miss a stroll along the Rocky Beach Trail, a five mile paved trail that winds along the eastern shore of the Columbia River between Lincoln Rock State Park and the Apple Capital Loop Trail.
+There are 1.5 miles of paved walking and biking trails in Lincoln Rock State Park, including one that leads into Wenatchee through the orchards and along the banks of the Columbia River.
+Don’t miss a stroll along the Rocky Beach Trail, a five-mile paved trail that winds along the eastern shore of the Columbia River between Lincoln Rock State Park and the Apple Capital Loop Trail.
 Keep an eye out for four educational interpretive stations along the way.
 This trail is also accessible for those with disabilities.